Emergencies can occur at any time for a variety of reasons. Be prepared to respond independently, particularly if working after hours.

-Our security officers are certified to perform first aid and their vehicles are equipped with automated external defibrillators (AED).
+Our Protective Services officers are certified to perform first aid and their vehicles are equipped with automated external defibrillators (AED).

 A number of emergency help points are located across the Camperdown/Darlington campus and can be found on our maps under 'Amenities'.
-These help points provide a direct link to Campus Security.
+These help points provide a direct link to Protective Services.